 Overall, Hull Maritime will grow the sense of ownership and civic pride in Hull's heritage and make the city a more interesting, attractive and invigorating place for residents and visitors alike.

 - deliver a varied programme of cultural events

 - build on the success of UK City of Culture 2017

-- add £5.5m to the local economy each year from 2020 and beyond
+- add £5.5m to the local economy each year

 - attract an estimated 300,000 visits to the sites within the first year after fully opening

 - reach new and diverse audiences from across the world